 When management theory results in the creation of a learning center

 The several-month General Management Plus Program (GMP+) at the WHU Campus in Düsseldorf began with a five-day module devoted to the topic of Business and Strategy.
-Nine other participants and I can look back on an intense week of seminars, discussions and personal coaching, and on the launch of our "Business Impact Project" in Cambodia.
+Nine other participants and I can look back on an intense week of seminars, discussions, and personal coaching, and on the launch of our "Business Impact Project" in Cambodia.

 What sets WHU GMP+ apart from other executive programs, and what makes it very special for me personally, is its extraordinary combination of theory and practice: Together with other professionals from different industries, I will apply what I have learned to developing and implementing a social business designed to improve education in "the world out there."

 In its effort to plan and implement the learning center in Cambodia, our team is assisted by BOOKBRIDGE, an NGO that builds bridges between people and cultures.
-During one intense day of the workshop, BOOKBRIDGE familiarized us with Cambodia and instilled keen interest in our intercultural learning challenge.
+During one intense day of the workshop, BOOKBRIDGE familiarized us with Cambodia and instilled a keen interest in our intercultural learning challenge.
 Initial video conferences directly networked us with our local project partners in Asia – so the first bridges have already been built.

-Backed by the concentrated expertise of our team and the new knowledge we have gained, and spurred on by motivation and inspiration of so many, I am looking forward to our joint learning journey – and to Cambodia itself!
+Backed by the concentrated expertise of our team and the new knowledge we have gained and spurred on by motivation and inspiration of so many, I am looking forward to our joint learning journey – and to Cambodia itself!